wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 logic within the SRAM access logic.
 Besides, the unit of compression is designed in a way that is consistent with the granularity of storage and data indexing, which both simplifies the design, and allows finer grained compression.

+The compression design is based on the last-level cache organization in Xeon processor, which we describe as follows.
+In Xeon, the LLC is partitioned into slices by cache sets, and each core has its own slice.
+Each cache slice can be considered as a separate cache in our context, because each slide has its own storage elements and access logic.
+Each way of a slice is implemented as a column, which contains all sets in that way, and each column is divided into four banks.